neuropsychology/Courses/Statistics/R/English/Introduction.md

 As you can see, the p value and the beta are almost identical (altough not exactly, due to some minimal imprecisions caused by the intermediate `scale()` function).
 Again, you can retrieve the confidence interval with the `confint()` function.

-**As a conclusion, linear and nonlinear modelling is a powerful and consistent framework.**
+**As a conclusion, linear and nonlinear modelling is a powerful, consistent and general framework.**

 ### Packages

-We will finish this course by what makes the wealth of languages such as R, Python, Matlab or Julia.
+We will finish this course by what makes the wealth of languages such as R, Python, Matlab or Julia:
 The existence of thousands of packages (or modules) that extent their possibilities.

 In R, there are three ways of installing a package.
-For the majority of packages.
+For the majority of packages, you can do:

 - Click on Tools -> Install Packages...
 - Directly use the `install.packages()` function.
 For example, we can download the "devtools" package by running the following command:

 ```R
   install.packages("devtools")
 ```

-This package contains a function that will allow to download unregistered (often *in development* packages, or because their maintener is as lazy as me to register it officially), such as the *neuropsychology* package.
+This package contains a function that will allow to download unregistered (often *in development* packages(or packages of which the maintener is as lazy as me to register it officially)), such as the *neuropsychology* package.

 First, every time you start an R session, you need to *load* a package in order to use it: